 Waterfront Toronto and Sidewalk Labs are partnering to create a new kind of community on Toronto’s waterfront at Quayside, 12 acres of land situated along Toronto’s waterfront at the intersection of Lake Shore Boulevard East and Parliament Street

 Waterfront Toronto recently finalized an agreement with Sidewalk Labs that outlines how planning for Quayside will move forward.
-You can find more details about that agreement here.
+You can find more details about that project here.

 Once we complete construction on the Port Lands Flood Protection project in 2023, a new river valley will run through the Port Lands.
 This natural landscape will become home to diverse plants and wildlife.
 Land that was once unusable and under the threat of flooding will be ready to transform into complete communities and thriving businesses.